 Through Smart Power Myanmar, Pact is helping to accelerate access to renewable energy in off-grid areas by bringing together key players in the public and private sectors, spurring economic growth and transforming lives in rural communities.

-Pact Global Microfinance Fund is by far Myanmar’s largest microfinance institution.
+Pact Global Microfinance Fund is Myanmar’s largest microfinance institution.
 Learn more about Pact Global Microfinance Fund in Myanmar here.